INR Diary helps you to track your oral anticoagulation therapy

 QA / Support

-What do people think?
+What do our users think?

 Exactly what I need as a blood thinner patient.
 Real value for money.
 Thank you for this app!

-Peter K Germany
+Peter Germany

 The best app you can get for following up your INR.
 Thank you for the many updates.

-Antonio Martino Italy
+Antonio Italy

 Privacy policy